7 Home Remedies For Hyperpigmentation (Dark Spots)

-Potato is rich in an enzyme called catecholase which has been known to improve the tone of your skin.
+Potato is rich in an enzyme called catecholase which has been known to improve the tone of our skin.
 You can cut a piece of potato and rub it directly on the dark spots or you can mash a potato, squeeze the juice out, and apply it on the dark spots with the help of a cotton ball.
 You can use this remedy two to three times a day for about a month to get a noticeable difference.

 3. Apple Cider Vinegar

 Apple cider vinegar is packed with chemicals that remove dark spots.
 It is rich in citric acid, glycolic acid, and lactic acid.
 These acids bleach the dark spots and also exfoliate the dead skin present on the surface.
 Apple cider vinegar is sulfur based and sulfur is known to even out skin discoloration.
-You can dab a cotton ball dipped in apple cider vinegar directly on the dark spots, let it sit for 20 minutes, and wash it off with cold water.
-You can even mix it with lemon juice and follow the same procedure.
+You can dab a cotton ball dipped in diluted apple cider vinegar directly on the dark spots, let it sit for 20 minutes, and wash it off with cold water.
+You can even dilute and mix it with lemon juice and follow the same procedure.

 Sandalwood is a time-tested remedy for many skin problems including hyperpigmentation.
 Its antiseptic properties help treat pimples and acne and its astringent properties help tighten pores and control oil secretion.
 The essential oils present in sandalwood lightens skin tone, helps in the regeneration of new cells, and exfoliates dead skin.
 Make a paste of sandalwood using rosewater, apply it on the affected areas, leave it on for 30 minutes, and wash it off.
 You can repeat this procedure daily until you get visible results.